Controlled Environment

 Closed-circuit setting

-Yellow flag – Cautionary flag.
+Yellow Flag/Light – Cautionary flag.
 Either used in a stationary or waved capacity to indicate the rider should exercise caution in the next section of the circuit as there may be something or someone on the track.
 There is no passing under a yellow flag.

-Red flag – Indicates the session has been ended, possibly due to a dangerous situation on track.
+Red Flag/Light – Indicates the session has been ended, possibly due to a dangerous situation on track.
 There is no passing under a yellow flag.
 Leave the circuit at the nearest exit (paddock entrance located at Turn 4, or pit entrance located after Turn 11).

 Black Flag – Indicates there is an issue with your bike and/or riding: